opsdroid/opsdroid/docs/connectors/slack.md

 * Under "Request URL" add the `/connector/slack` uri to your endpoint: https://slackbot.example.com/connector/slack.
 Note that you will have to have your Opsdroid instance running so Slack can validate the endpoint.

 ### Subscribe to events
 You will need to subscribe to events in your new Slack App, so Opsdroid can receive those events.
+You need to subscribe to events regardless of the backend: **Socket Mode** or **Events API**
 * Under "Subscribe to bot events" choose the events you want to subscribe for.
 You need at least one, `message.channels` will allow you to receive events everytime a message is posted into a channel.
 The following events are also supported by opsdroid: `message.im`, `channel_archive`, `channel_unarchive`, `channel_created`, `channel_rename`, `pin_added`, `pin_removed` and `team_join`.
 * Don't forget to save your changes in the slack app.